There is no U.S. Senate race in New York.

 There is no U.S. Senate race in New York.
 New York will elect 26 members to its U.S. House delegation.

 Democrats Laura Gillen (NY-4), Grace Meng (NY-6), Yvette Clarke (NY-9), and Alexandria Ocasio-Cortez (NY-14) are running for reelection.
-Two Republican incumbents, Nicole Malliotakis (NY-11) and Claudia Tenney (NY-24), are also running for reelection.
+Two Republican incumbents, Nicole Malliotakis (NY-11) and Claudia Tenney (NY-24), are also running.
+Together these women reflect diverse racial/ethnic backgrounds: Malliotakis is Latina and white; Gillen and Tenney are white; Meng is Asian American; Clarke is Black; and Ocasio-Cortez is Latina.

-Democratic women incumbents have the highest average total raised including self-financing with over $7.9M, higher than the average raised by Democratic men and Republicans seeking reelection.
-Alexandria Ocasio-Cortez (NY-14) has the highest total raised of the women running for reelection from New York with over $27M.
-She also leads Democratic women candidates running for the House nationally in the total raised.
+Democratic women have the highest average total raised from individuals, including self-financed contributions, of the incumbent candidate groups; their average is over $9M.
+Representative Ocasio-Cortez has the highest total raised of the women running for reelection from New York, with nearly $32M, and she is driving the high average amount.
+She also leads Democratic incumbent candidates running for the U.S. House nationally in the total raised.

 This statistic is the average total amount raised to date from individuals (including self-financing).